MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/laps/laps-overview.md

 - Fine-grained security model (access control lists and optional password encryption) for securing passwords stored in Windows Server Active Directory.
 - Supports the Azure role-based access control model for securing passwords stored in Azure Active Directory.

-## Windows LAPS supported SKUs
+## Supported SKUs

 Windows LAPS is supported on desktop Windows, Windows Server, and Windows Server Core.
 Windows LAPS is a native Windows feature on all supported SKUs.
 No extra steps are required to install the feature.

-> [!IMPORTANT]
-> Windows LAPS is currently available only in Windows 11 Insider Preview Build 25145 and later.
+As noted earlier, Windows LAPS currently is available only in Windows 11 Insider Preview Build 25145 and later.
 Support for the Windows LAPS Azure Active Directory scenario currently is limited to a small group of Windows Insider users.

 ## Back up passwords in Azure Active Directory or Windows Server Active Directory